till-m/RainflowGo/README.md

     ![](/img/output.png)
 * Bin low and Bin high are the lower and upper bounds respectivey, so for the example above, all stress ranges bewtween 3 and 4 are captured in the first row count.
 * Bin mean is the midpoint between the bin low and high values, this value does not vary.
 * Range mean is defined as the count weighted average of the ranges.
-For example, for the Bin between 5 and 6 the mean is 5.5 however there are no ranges with that amplitude.
-The only range present in this bin have an amplitude of 5 which is captured by the range mean.
+For example, for the Bin between 4 and 5 the mean is 4.5 however there are no ranges with that amplitude.
+The only range present in this bin have an amplitude of 4 which is captured by the range mean.